• ★ Customer Reviews

 One of the best decisions I made while I was in college learning audio production was having a part-time job and purchasing audio gear that I was using in class.
 This also allowed me to experiment with the gear during my off-time and also accumulate equipment to later start my studio.

-You want to save as much time building your career, so if you can knock out 2 items at once it’s just a plus.
+You want to save as much time building your career, so if you can knock out 2 items at once, it’s just a plus.
 This also allows you to build your credit score by having more purchasing options when you graduate.

 Find Audio Gigs, Don’t Be Afraid to Work for Free Starting Out

 While in college and accumulating my gear, I would go to live shows where bands were playing.
-I would introduce myself and offer my services for free explaining I was a student.
+I would introduce myself and offer my services for free, explaining I was a student.

 It is a win for both parties as you gain experience and the artist or band gets a free recording they can use for a demo.
-This is also a way to build your portfolio which is needed if you plan to find paying gigs and opportunities.
+This is also a way to build your portfolio, which is needed if you plan to find paying gigs and opportunities.

 What sound equipment do you need?

-Sound equipment is essential to any recording studio, or any room that is used for audio production.
+Sound equipment is essential to any recording studio or any room that is used for audio production.
 It can include microphones, speakers, amplifiers, mixers, and more.

 Laptop computer: A laptop might be your most important investment besides education.
 It will be your main tool to do your audio production work at the studio or remotely.
-Invest in a powerful updated computer with a lot of ram as software and audio plugins take up a lot of CPU power.
+Invest in a powerful updated computer with a lot of RAM, as software and audio plugins take up a lot of CPU power.

 Microphones: Microphones are one of the most important parts of a recording studio.
-They are necessary for capturing soundwaves and converting them into an electric signal.
+They are necessary for capturing sound waves and converting them into an electric signal.
 There are many different types of microphones available on the market today.

-Condenser microphones are often used in professional studios because they have a more natural sound quality which is best suited for vocals and acoustic instruments.
-Dynamic microphones produce a louder sound with less background noise, but they also have a harsher sound quality which is better suited for electric guitars or drums.
+Condenser microphones are often used in professional studios because they have a more natural sound quality, which is best suited for vocals and acoustic instruments.
+Dynamic microphones produce a louder sound with less background noise, but they also have a harsher sound quality, which is better suited for electric guitars or drums.

 Speakers: Studio speakers are necessary to playback recorded audio that has been captured by the microphone.
-Purchase true “studio speaker monitors” and not consumer household speakers as they are not produced to give you a truly flat frequency response for mixing.
+Purchase true “studio speaker monitors” and not consumer household speakers, as they are not produced to give you a truly flat frequency response for mixing.

 How Much Does it Cost to Start a Career as an Audio Engineer?